trallard/BAD_days/Day1/Multiple Hyp.md

 **This is what you should be doing...
 FAST!**

-## 3. Apply the Student-Fischer t-test (this assumes that the two populations
+## 3. Apply the Student-Fischer t-test

-have equal variance).
+**Note:** this assumes that the two populations have equal variance.

 <br>